hairwire/blog.alistinnie.net/_posts/2022-02-05-vaultwarden-on-kubernetes.md

 Learning Kubernetes at work made me want to take it up a notch by hosting it myself on Kubernetes managed platform as a start.
 I chose Civo because they offer 250 USD free credit if you sign up and you can have your managed Kubernetes cluster for as little as 5 USD (we'll see!).

-Bitwarden offers their own implementation if you want to self-host the server here: https://github.com/bitwarden/server.
+Bitwarden offers their own implementation if you want to self-host the server [here](https://github.com/bitwarden/server).
 I however attracted to this exciting alternative implementation of the Bitwarden API server written in Rust which supposedly made it super light-weight and does not use a lot of resources to run.

 The project is called [Vaultwarden](https://github.com/dani-garcia/vaultwarden).
 It's not an official one but super interesting nonetheless.